-Panhe Nature Trail connects the San Mateo Campground to Trestles Beach on the Northeastern border of San Onofre State Beach.
-Here you may witness first hand what ‘Old California ‘ used to be.
+Panhe Nature Trail connects the San Mateo Campground to Trestles Beach on the Northeastern San Onofre State Beach border.
+Here you may witness firsthand what ‘Old California ‘ used to be.

 Would you like to join me for a tour?

 Panhe was one of the largest villages of the Acjachemen (Ah-HAWSH-eh-men) native people who were the original inhabitants of Southern California (12,000BC-1542 AD).

 In 1769, the first close contact between the Acjachemen, Spanish explorers, and the Catholic Missionaries occurred at this spot.
 As well as the site for the very first baptism in California!
 The site is marked by a cross, which still stands today.

 First, there are two possible starting locations for the Panhe Nature Trail: the San Mateo Campground or the Trestles parking lot next to Carl’s Jr.

 It is essential to mention that there is a fee to park in both places.

 You may pay per hour in the parking lot near Carl’s Jr, while the campground parking lot costs 15 dollars all day.
 I suggest looking for parking off the street but seeing that Trestles Beach is so popular with the surfers, parking is limited.

 Today, we decided to start from the Trestles Beach parking lot.
 Once parked, start walking south, cross the street to see a fence, and follow the path east.

 Looking to the right, you can determine where the Trestles Parking lot is located; again, this starting point is just across the street.